This post and its photos may contain affiliate links, view our disclosure policy.

 Walking through the store is taking a step back in time.
 Part hardware, part gift shop, part museum, Kaffie Frederick is a unique attraction and a must when you visit Natchitoches.

-Just stepping through the door of Kaffie Fredericks and knowing it’s been a part of history since 1863 is a really cool experience.
+Stepping through the door of Kaffie Fredericks and knowing it’s been a part of history since 1863 is a really cool experience.

 Think about it this way.
-The store opened right in the middle of the Civil War, lived through the Great Depression, World War 1, World War 2, the invention of electricity, telephones, automobiles, television and so much more!
-Now, don’t you wish you could sit down with this building and have a chat?
+The store opened right in the middle of the Civil War, lived through the Great Depression, World War 1, World War 2, the invention of electricity, telephones, automobiles, television and, most recently, a global pandemic!